ethsana/sana-docs/docs/installation/connectivity.md

   Similarly, if you are connecting from within a private network, you may find that the port is blocked by the router.
-Each router is different, so consult your router's firware documentation to make sure there are no firewalls in place blocking traffic on your Bee's designated p2p port.
+Each router is different, so consult your router's firware documentation to make sure there are no firewalls in place blocking traffic on your Ant's designated p2p port.

   You may check this using netcat by trying to connect using your